tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 ### Database Approach

 After considering the various options, we decided on using PHP for the server-side logic and MySQL for storing the content.
 This website is not designed to produce a large revenue so would likely be hosted on a shared hosting platform.
 The majority of these platforms provided MySQL databases and PHP without any additional setup or cost so this was the clear choice.
-Moreover, PHP provides easy, sec communication with databases
+Moreover, PHP provides easy, secure communication with databases through the PDO extension which was used throughout the project.
+In addition, the PHP manual is v

 ### Admin Section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyNDE3NjkwNywtOTEwOTk4OTQ2LC0yMD
+eyJoaXN0b3J5IjpbMjExMDc4NDk2OSwtOTEwOTk4OTQ2LC0yMD
 UzNjg5NjQ1LDEwNzcyNjk3OTksMTU3NDI5MjgzNl19
 -->